psicostat/Introduction2R_EN/docs/10-factors.md

 ## Levels: a b
 ```

-If you use `droplevels` to forcibly remove a level that is associated with actual values in the vectors (such as `a`), the corresponding values will become `NA`:
+If you use `droplevels` to forcibly remove a level that is associated with actual values in the vectors (such as `"a"`), the corresponding values will become `NA`:

 ```r